-New Virtual Content Security Policy Labs on SecureFlag!
+New virtual Content Security Policy labs on SecureFlag!

 Great news!
 SecureFlag has been creating new virtual labs to boost the security of your web applications.
 Our latest labs take a deeper look into Content Security Policy (CSP).